 The approved structure of the Small-Scale Mining Directorate within the department of Mineral Resources and Energy is wholly inadequate to support the ASM industry.
-There is also lack of co-operation and co-ordination with other relevant Government Departments who may have a direct interest and can add value to the development of the ASM industry for example the Dtic, Department of Small Business Development, COGTA, DEFF).
+There is also lack of co-operation and co-ordination with other relevant Government Departments who may have a direct interest and can add value to the development of the ASM industry for example the Department of Trade Industry and Competition (theDTIC), Department of Small Business Development (DSBD), Cooperative Governance and Traditional Affairs (COGTA), Department of Environment Forestry and Fisheries (DEFF).

 One of the major challenges for the ASM industry is lack of funding.
 This is despite the existence of a plethora of developmental funding institutions.
-There are no synergies between the mandate and activities of the Directorate and these DFI's.
+There are no synergies between the mandate and activities of the Small Scale Mining Directorate and these DFI's.
 Government efforts in the past to improve institutional capacity have not yielded the desired results.
 The ASM industry is hugely fragmented and there are no recognisable associations or organised structures to address its issues.